Sanjeev Sabharwal, MD, MPH

 About Sanjeev Sabharwal, MD, MPH

-In addition to his full-time clinical practice, Dr. Sabharwal is the past president of the Limb Lengthening and Reconstruction Society.
-He is an examiner for the American Board of Orthopedic Surgery since 2010 and also serves as the Deputy Editor for The Journal of Bone and Joint Surgery.
+In addition to his full-time clinical practice, Sabharwal is the past president of the Limb Lengthening and Reconstruction Society.
+He has served as an examiner for the American Board of Orthopaedic Surgery since 2010 and is the sole honorary member of the Pediatric Orthopaedic Society of India.
+He serves as a deputy editor of the Journal of Bone & Joint Surgery and is the editor of a comprehensive textbook on lower limb deformities in children.